jorwalk/data-engineering-gcp/practice-exam.md

 * D. Ship the data into Cloud Bigtable.
 Install and use the HBase shell for Cloud Bigtable to query the table for device outlier data based on your business requirements.

 ** Correct answer **

-C. Ship the data into Cloud Bigtable.
+* C. Ship the data into Cloud Bigtable.
 Use the Cloud Bigtable cbt tool to display device outlier data based on your business requirements.

 ** Feedback **

-C (Correct Answer) - C is correct because the data type, volume, and query pattern best fits BigTable capabilities and also Google best practices as linked below.
+* C. (Correct Answer) - C is correct because the data type, volume, and query pattern best fits BigTable capabilities and also Google best practices as linked below.

-A and B are not correct because you do not need to use BigQuery for the query pattern in this scenario.
+* A. and B. are not correct because you do not need to use BigQuery for the query pattern in this scenario.

-D is not correct because you can use the simpler method of 'cbt tool' to support this scenario.
+* D. is not correct because you can use the simpler method of 'cbt tool' to support this scenario.

 [cbt Overview](https://cloud.google.com/bigtable/docs/go/cbt-overview)